-Raising Awareness:
+Awareness:

 Often, a big part of disability rights advocacy involves trying to understand how disabilities affect people.
 In many cases, disabled people have an "invisible illness"--something that you can't see, but that doesn't mean they aren't disabled.
 This is important to know because when we presume that someone is able-bodied, we may unintentionally discriminate against them or limit their opportunities.
 Many chronic pain patients, for example, have been told they don't "look disabled."
 There is no one way a disabled person "looks" or "acts," and this is a harmful stereotype.
-People with disabilities have been treated badly at times because their non-disabled counterparts cannot "see" their conditions.
+Disabled people have been treated badly at times because their non-disabled counterparts cannot "see" their conditions.

 There are many ways we can raise awareness of how disabilities impact different people, which can be incredibly positive and life-changing to support disabled people.
 Here are some tools to increase awareness: